JHAvrick/crx-server/readme.md

 ```

 ## CRXServer.update()
 This method can be called once the server has started in order to pack the extension again.
-This is extremely useful for pushing out rapid updates for testing on target browsers or devices.
-The existing endpoints will simply deliver the updated files, assuming your server is started.
+This is extremely useful for pushing out rapid updates.
+The existing endpoints will simply deliver the updated files, assuming your server is active.

 ```js
 /**